David-OConnor/pyflow/README.md

 `https://pydeps.herokuapp.com/requests/2.21.0`.
 This pulls all top-level
 dependencies for the `requests` package, and the dependencies for version `2.21.0` respectively.
+There is also a `POST` API for pulling info on specified versions.
  The first time this command is run for a package/version combo, it may be slow.
 Subsequent calls, by anyone, should be fast.
 This is due to having to download and install each package